Monday, 27 February 2012

 One of the classes I was given to teach as a 19-year-old temporary teacher was a mixed (sex/gender) class of 14-year-olds, and the subject was PE (Physical Education).

-The weather in Singapore means that sports activities generally take place early in the morning or late in the afternoon, so this class’s PE was at 5:30pm, the last session in their timetable before the flag-lowering ceremony at 6pm.
+The weather in Singapore means that sports activities generally take place early in the morning or late in the afternoon, so PE for this class was at 5:30pm, the last session in their timetable before the flag-lowering ceremony at 6pm.

 I turned up one day to find that World War Three had broken out: most of the boys were fencing with each other using foot-long rulers, tossing rubber erasers at each other, using rubber bands to catapult some other form of missiles (balls of paper, e.g.), chasing each other round the classroom.